MagicMirror-3/.github/docs/CONTRIBUTING.md

 Please also make sure to always choose the correct repository to avoid confusion.

 ## Contribute code
 Contributing code is slightly more complicated than opening an issue.
-However, we stil try to make it as easy as possible, which is why we provided pull request templates you can use to describe the bugfix or feature implementation.
-Your code has to fullfill the following requirements:
+However, we still try to make it as easy as possible, which is why we provided pull request templates you can use to describe the bugfix or feature implementation.

+First off, please always merge your changes into `develop`.

 ### Naming convention
 Please always use **camelCase** when naming your variables and methods.